 Please note, that these resources focus on applying to graduate studies programs in the United States.
 The information contained in these resources may or may not be appropriate to other contexts.

-The resources in this section are dedicate to written personal correspondence.
+The resources in this section are dedicated to written personal correspondence.
 This section discusses personal letter writing and newsletter writing.

 The resources in this section contain links to all the media files found on the Purdue OWL.
 In this section, you can click on links that will take you to a resource where you can view or download a PowerPoint presentation or workshop, sample paper, sample employment document, vidcast, podcast, or Flash movie.

 The following FAQs address various general issues concerning writing.
 The entries in this section are based on frequently asked questions about writing that have been sent to Purdue OWL Mail Tutors.
 We encourage you to scan through these before you send your general writing questions to OWL Mail.
 You should also scan the General Writing section of the Purdue OWL for answers to your questions.